LilitYolyan/CutPaste/README.md

 ## AUC comparison of our code and paper results
+TODO: Add results of our 3 way experiment
 | Defect Name  | CutPaste binary (ours) | CutPaste binary (paper's)  |
 | ------------- | ------------- | ------------- |
 | tile  | 84.1 | 95.9 |